ak292/discord-management-bot/README.md

 - Delete old CSV files when new one is uploaded (DONE)
 - Test requirements (DONE)

-# Build
+# Usage
-- Run npm install
+1) Run npm install
-- Run npm start
+2) Run npm start
-- Navigate to localhost:3000 in your browser
+3) Navigate to localhost:3000 in your browser